lynnfaraday/aresmush.com/tutorials/manage/roles.md

 Characters with the Admin role automatically have access to **all** permissions.

+{% tip %}
-{% include tip.html content="A list of the default permissions can be found below." %}
+A list of the default permissions can be found below.
+{% endtip %}

 ## Creating a New Role - App Staff